 From this personal perspective i would state that the earlier we become self aware of the need for these values/filters of interaction the less damaging data we imprint on our brain.
 Ultimately meaning that the imprints don't go away permanently but rather must be managed after we become self aware of our parsing values go in place.16/10/2016 #16 Ian Weinberg@Robert Bacal The subjects of EQ, IQ, AI , neuro-data processing etc are at the core of intense investigation and research.
 It is very difficult to draw simple conclusions from this enormous area of study.
 My personal interest and expertise extends from the neurosciences and neurosurgery, pioneering and incorporating the science and applications of Psycheoneuro-immunology (PNI) to the development and application of corporate wellness, performance and leadership programs.
 To boot, I have also managed comprehensive neuro-rehabilitation teams.
 I offer you the following 2 links.
 The first is our corporate application and the second is the reference text used in the training of neuro-coaches.
 This latter text is pretty heavy reading.
 Part 2 however can be read as a standalone text.
 See therefore http://www.neuronostic.com/PromoSurge.pdf and for some light bed-time reading http://www.pninet.com/articles/Memory.pdf16/10/2016 #15 Lisa 🐝 GallagherI thought I read this before, and I still enjoyed reading it again @Robert Bacal.
 I remember telling you I'm unable to filter out noise, like that from an A/C unit in a hotel room if it's rattling.
 It will drive my brain nuts all night.
 I've always had a hard time filtering out background noise unless it noise I've truly grown used to.
 My IQ is just a tad above average but my EQ is high.
 Personally, I can attest that I don't always think rationally because my EQ can over ride the rational part of my brain.
 However, it depends on the circumstances- there are issues that arise that require your EQ to kick in which allows one to be more rational and see the larger picture, if that makes sense?
 I would make a good mediator or coach because I'm able to see, think and feel outside of the box.16/10/2016 #14 Ian WeinbergThe amount of information which can be handled at the pre-frontal cortex level (working memory) at any one time is limited in accordance with Miller's 7+2 Rule.
 Further limitations reflect the pro-survival processes of deletion, distortion and generalization.
 And yes, habituation too (at the sensory level).
 But the comprehensiveness of perception and the processing of extrinsic sensory and intrinsic stored information is a function of the degree of integration of the individual.
 Islands of unintegrated networks have limitations within reality contexts.
 The more integrated configurations engage in a more comprehensive way with the environment and can therefore handle much more data (the integrated networks are greater that the sum of the individual unintegrated networks).
 Therefore subjective belief reflects configurations of integration which determine limits of data that can be processed.
-References available if so desired.16/10/2016 #11 Randy KehoMr.
+References available if so desired.15/10/2016 #11 Randy KehoMr.
 Spock, of Star Trek fame, not to be confused with Dr. Spock, the famous pediatrician, would find this discussion rather amusing.
 Being half Vulcan and half human must have been a real bitch at times.
 Would that be logically speaking?
 I'm not sure.
 I would be the wrong person to ask.